DPhil in Psychiatry

 Whilst interviews are not mandatory, they are a normal part of the admissions process.
 Typically, only candidates who satisfy the minimal requirements and whose research interests overlap with an identified member of the academic staff will be interviewed.

-For departmental studentships, when available, interviews usually take place in February and will be conducted by at least three interviewers.
+For departmental studentships, when available, interviews usually take place at the end of January and will be conducted by at least three interviewers.
 The department aims to interview at least three applicants for each available place.
-If you are unable to come to Oxford for an interview it may be possible for it to be conducted via Teams or Zoom.
+If you are unable to come to Oxford for an interview it may be possible for it to be conducted online.

 Offer conditions for successful applications